devongovett/importer/readme.md

 ## Command line usage

 When installed with `npm install importer -g`, a command line tool called `importer` will be made available.

-To start a server to host your compiled code, just run `importer mainfile.coffee`.
-The `-p` or `--port` option can be used to change the port at which the server runs, the default being 8080.
-If a second argument is given, the output will be written to a file.
+1. To start a server to host your compiled code, run `importer mainfile.coffee --port 8080`
+2. To output to a file, run `importer mainfile.coffee main.js`
+3. To compile and execute, run `importer mainfile.coffee`

 ## Server example